Evan Evans (film composer)

 He attended University of California, Los Angeles and Nadia Boulanger Institute in Paris.
 He apprenticed with several important entertainment industry personalities, including Argentinian film composer, concert composer and pianist Lalo Schifrin.

 He generally composes for independent films.

 In 1999 he founded the record label, E3 Records; E3 is named after his three initials.

 Evans is also a semi-professional poker player and is the author of several works offering winning tips.

 Family

-Evans married composer Michele Rene in May 1999; as of 2011, they had two children, Elliot and Miranda.
+Evans married composer Michele Rene in May 1999; as of 2011, they had three children, Elliot (2000), Miranda (2005) and Jaden (2008).
+In 2024, Jaden released an album of Bill Evans covers.

 He has one step-sister, Maxine.